Psychological Treatment For GAD

-Cognitive-behavioral therapy teaches individuals with GAD new ways to think and react to situations, which ultimately reduces their anxiety and worry both in the short-term and long-term.
-This form of GAD treatment may also reduce symptoms of a co-occurring psychiatric disorder like depression or another anxiety disorder.
-This is particularly helpful, given the fact that individuals with GAD often suffer from other psychiatric disorders as well.
+Cognitive Behavioral Therapy (CBT) teaches individuals with GAD new ways to think and react to situations, which ultimately reduces their anxiety both in the short-term and long-term.
+This form of GAD treatment may also reduce symptoms of a co-occurring psychiatric disorder like depression.
+This is particularly helpful, given that individuals with GAD often suffer from other psychiatric disorders.

-CBT is structured yet uses a collaborative approach to treatment, where the client and therapist work together on aspects of the therapy.
+CBT uses a collaborative approach to treatment, where the client and therapist work together on aspects of the therapy.
 CBT as a generalized anxiety disorder treatment may include some or all of the following components:

 - Psychoeducation: Clients learn the purpose of the treatment and how it works.
 They are taught about the nature and causes of anxiety and worry, and the interaction among thoughts, behavioral responses, and physical sensations that are involved in GAD.